PsChris825/TheAutoBlueprint-CapStone/TheAutoBlueprint-server/CapStoneProposal.md

 ## Problem Statement

 Car enthusiasts often struggle to keep track of and manage modifications to their vehicles.
 Planning and documenting modifications can become overwhelming, especially when managing parts, suppliers, and progress updates.
-There is no centralized platform that helps users plan their modifications, track progress, and engage with a community of car enthusiasts for feedback and recommendations.
+There is no centralized platform that helps users plan their modifications, track progress, and engage with a community of carId enthusiasts for feedback and recommendations.

 ## Technical Solution

 Develop a Car Modification Planner application that allows users to create, manage, and document modifications to their vehicles.
-This app will provide a centralized place for users to plan modifications, track progress, and interact with the car enthusiast community.
+This app will provide a centralized place for users to plan modifications, track progress, and interact with the carId enthusiast community.
 Key features include:

 - **Modification Plans**: Users can create detailed plans for their vehicle modifications, including descriptions, timelines, and progress tracking.
-- **Part Database**: A searchable database of car parts and suppliers will help users find the components they need.
+- **Part Database**: A searchable database of carId parts and suppliers will help users find the components they need.
   - Users will select parts from a drop-down menu or add custom parts not in the system.
   - Users can specify tools needed for each part and adjust prices based on their preferred suppliers.
-- **Community Feedback**: Users can share their modification plans and progress updates to receive feedback and advice from other car enthusiasts.
+- **Community Feedback**: Users can share their modification plans and progress updates to receive feedback and advice from other carId enthusiasts.
 - **Supplier Interaction**: Users can view supplier information, manage orders, and track delivery statuses.
 - **Budget Planner**: Users can see their entire build laid out and manage their budget accordingly.
 - **Stretch Goals**: Users will be able to provide feedback to others, contributing to an auto-populated database of parts for specific cars.

 ### Scenario 1

-John is a car enthusiast who wants to upgrade his vehicle's suspension system.
+John is a carId enthusiast who wants to upgrade his vehicle's suspension system.
 He uses the Car Modification Planner app to create a detailed plan for the modification, including a list of required parts and suppliers.
 He tracks the progress of the modification, shares updates with the community, and receives feedback on his choices.
 The app also helps him manage his budget and link tutorial videos to assist in various parts of the build.

 ### Scenario 2

-Emily has just bought a new car and wants to customize it with various modifications.
+Emily has just bought a new carId and wants to customize it with various modifications.
 She uses the Car Modification Planner app to explore different modification options and create a plan for her upgrades.
 She browses the part database, checks supplier ratings, and tracks the status of her orders.
 Emily interacts with other users to get recommendations and see how similar modifications have turned out for others.

 ## Glossary

 - **Modification Plan**: A detailed description of the planned changes to a vehicle, including parts to be used, timelines, budget, and progress tracking.
-- **Part Database**: A collection of car parts available for users to input extra details in for their specific builds.
+- **Part Database**: A collection of carId parts available for users to input extra details in for their specific builds.
 - **Progress Tracking**: The ability to monitor the status and completion of modifications over time.
-- **Community Feedback**: Input and advice from other car enthusiasts regarding modification plans and progress.
+- **Community Feedback**: Input and advice from other carId enthusiasts regarding modification plans and progress.
 - **User Profile**: Information about the user, including their vehicle details, modification history, and community interactions.

 # User Stories/Scenarios